Abhishekby/Tensorflow/README.md

 # Learningmodules
-This contains basic essentials for different learning modules like their links and the stuff related to them.
+This contains basic essentials for Tensorflow like their links and the stuff related to them.